-To create recipes, you need to combine the right ingredients, all of which have unique properties.
+Creating recipes is about combining the right ingredients, all of which have unique properties.
 Learn how they work, and you'll start attracting new types of Pokémon to your camp in no time.

 Why cooking is important and how Pokémon Quest recipes work

 Cooking recipes in Pokémon Quest allow you to attract new Pokémon to your base camp, which can then be added to your party.

 The more Pokémon you have, the more options you have when it comes to expeditions (certain types will do better in some than others, for example), as well as allowing you to fill out your Pokédex.

 The cooking process is simple enough.
 Head to your camp, then tap on the pot.
 You'll then be asked to fill the pot with ingredients, forming a recipe.

 Different recipes attract different Pokémon.
 Some recipes are super simple - red food makes for a red curry, attracting red Pokémon - though others are a little more complex.

 When you've made a recipe, it'll take some time to cook.
 The number that appears above the pot indicates how many expeditions it'll take to cook.
 Alternatively, you can throw 'money' (PM Tickets) at the problem, with 20 tickets allowing you to speed up the process.

 The game will let you know when the recipe is ready.
 Head back to the pot, receive your new Pokémon, and continue the process again!